Back to Search Results

 - PhD in Biology, Baylor College of Medicine, Houston, Texas, 1996

-Antonia R. Sepulveda MD, PhD is professor and chairwoman of the Department of Pathology at George Washington University (GW).
+Antonia R. Sepulveda MD, PhD is a professor in and chairwoman of the Department of Pathology at George Washington University (GW).
 She is an expert in gastrointestinal pathology and genomic and molecular diagnostic pathology.
-Before joining GW she Dr. Sepulveda was the director of the Division of Gastrointestinal Pathology at Columbia University in New York, where she was also director of the gastrointestinal pathology fellowship program and vice-chair for translational research.
+Before joining GW, Dr. Sepulveda was the director of the Division of Gastrointestinal Pathology at Columbia University in New York, where she was also director of the gastrointestinal pathology fellowship program and vice-chair for translational research.

 Her clinical practice provides specialized gastrointestinal, biliary and pancreas pathology diagnostic services with integration of molecular testing utilizing genomics and specific tumor biomarkers for personalized cancer management and precision medicine of digestive organ cancers and pre-cancer conditions (esophageal cancer and Barrett's esophagus, gastric, colorectal, pancreas, and biliary pre-cancer lesions and cancers).